tytrusty/stuff-blog/docs/06-10-2025-Super Duper Fast Solvers.md

 Song of the week: [Things In Life](https://www.youtube.com/watch?v=O1p3wXe0MCw)

 There has recently been a lot of fast solvers for physics based animation claiming tremendeous speedups over more traditional methods.
-I wanted to talk about it because, while these methods present incredible results and the systems they build around them represent incredible feats of engineering, they often come a bit short in showing the "why" in why they get that speedup.
-Is it just impressive engineering, or is there something fundamental about their method that enables this speedup (I would argue it's a bit of both :)).
+I wanted to talk about it because while these methods present amazing results and the systems they build around them big feats of engineering, they often come a bit short in showing the "why" in why they get that speedup.
+Is it just impressive engineering, or is there something fundamental about their method that enables this speedup (I would argue it's a bit of both)?

 ### Some Context: Optimization-based Integration
-Before I throw all these awesome papers under the bus, I'd like to give some context.
+Before I throw everyone under the bus, I'd like to give some context.
 Lately in physics-based animation it's becoming normalized to take a "variational approach" in which each time step physics are advanced by solving a minimization:
 $$
 x^{t+1} = \arg\min_x E(x)
 $$